aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotitem/_index.md

 ### getPosition() {#getPosition--}

+<b>@deprecated.</b> Please use the 'position' property instead.
 Specifying the position index in all the PivotItems,not the PivotItems under the same parent node.

 ```javascript
 getPosition() : number;